 To Community colleges in Michigan have an agreement with four-year institutions regarding the transfer of credits to satisfy general education requirements--the Michigan Transfer Agreement (MTA).
 Prior to orientation, it is recommended that transfer students with an advisor at their community college and inquire about the MTA.

 CMU welcomes transfer student supporters to come to New Student Orientation, for a day of learning and fun!
 While students will spend the day concentrating on the specific needs of their upcoming year, student's family members and/or will attend special sessions learning how they can best support their students during their academic career.
 Family orientation highlights include:

 - An opportunity to meet with financial advisors

-- Explanation of university procedures including parking permits, billing, tuition and banking
+- Explanation of important university policies procedures including parking permits, billing, tuition and banking